Elainaisyes/user-authentication-team-practice/README.md

 # UPON DOWNLOAD (BACKEND)
 In the integrated terminal, making sure it is pathing up to the backend folder, run:
 **python -m venv venv** then run **venv/Scripts/activate** (You will have to do this every time you want to start up the Django development server)
-After that, install the dependencies by running **pip install -r requirements.txt** This will install all the Django modules into the virtual environment (venv).
+After that, install the dependencies by running **pip install -r requirements.txt** (Move requirements.txt to the backend folder first)
+This will install all the Django modules into the virtual environment (venv).
 Immediately after, run **pip install psycopg2-binary** This should work now!

 # UPON DOWNLOAD (FRONTEND)